 Upon graduation, the transfer-track music major will take an audition and a series of competency tests in some of the areas listed below.
 These courses also serve the music minors and general education students who wish to develop specific musical skills.

-The Music Theory Area contains a sequence of 6 semesters of courses in both Pre-College and College levels.
+Music Theory The Music Theory Area contains a sequence of 6 semesters of courses in both Pre-College and College levels.
 Students learn written and aural skills covering all intermediate to advanced concepts standard to the construction of music.
 Tonal and atonal musical components over the 6 semesters assist the students in learning musical and analytical vocabulary and techniques necessary for transfer competency testing and career goals.

 Class Piano 1-4Richland offers a series of 4 levels of group instruction in class piano where students learn beginning to advanced concepts in functional piano skills.
 Sight reading, harmonization, improvisation, and transposition along with technical vocabulary are focused upon to assist with transfer competency tests and career goals.